Carakalokique/gocockroach/_posts/2023-10-22-25-products-in-25-week-ayush-journey-to-profitable-co-foundership.md

 Code has more leverage than content, building a software product is way more valuable than writing an ebook or a course.
 An ebook or a course will give you a one-time spike and it'll die down.
 But software is the other way, it takes a while to get to product market fit.
 But once it gets there, you can experience a hockey stick growth.

 You can find Ayush on [Twitter](https://twitter.com/ayushtweetshere), or check out [Super Frameworks](https://superframeworks.com/), [Indie Masterminds](https://indiemasterminds.com/), and [Elephas](https://elephas.app/).

-And if you'd like to be featured as a guest in a future interview for this series, let me know in the comments!